Tax

 Certain capital gains are exempt from CIT.

-For example, a 95% exemption can be applied to capital gains resulting from the transfer of shares when the transferring entity holds more than 5% of the share capital (or shares with a value of more than €20M) and the entity has held the shares for more than 12 months.
+For example, a 95% exemption can be applied to capital gains resulting from the transfer of shares when the transferring entity holds more than 5% of the share and the entity has held the shares for more than 12 months.

 The effective tax rate applicable shall be 1.25%.